-Those were the words spoken by my father to me forty-one years ago in 1976 and I've had a love affair with the instrument ever since.
+Those were the words spoken by my father in 1976 and I've had a love affair with the instrument ever since.

 I was a late beginner in music since my middle school did not have a band, meaning that it truly is never too late to take up playing any musical instrument.
 Even though I started late I excelled quickly and was co-principal trumpet of my high school band by my senior year.

 Teaching music has been a passion of mine for a long time.
 My teaching style is reflective of my quote- methodical, yet creative.
 I don't believe that there is one true correct method of playing the trumpet.
 I will teach you the generally-accepted basics, but beyond that I want your style to be just that...YOURS.
 I will admit that I am not the most technical player on the market, but I can teach you how to achieve a full, rich, expressive sound in any register.
 Furthermore, I can show you how to take that rich sound and apply it to a variety of genres and styles from solo music to ensembles, to playing lead in a big band.

 I will expect you to practice.
 However, I want your lessons to be fun and not something you dread.
 Sometimes life gets in the way, so keeping lessons flexible in those times (e.g. by playing fun duets) is important, too.